 How Do Hurricanes Get Their Names?

-For a period in early September, three hurricanes—Hurricane Irma, Hurricane Jose, and Hurricane Katia—were brewing over the Atlantic simultaneously.
-In the chaos of preparing for the storms to hit land, we would have also had to deal with the confusion of telling them apart, if it weren't for a naming system that's been used for decades.
+At this very moment, there are two hurricanes (Florence and Helene) and one tropical storm (Isaac) brewing over the Atlantic simultaneously.
+In the chaos of preparing for the storms to hit land, we would also have to deal with the confusion of telling them apart, if it weren't for a naming system that's been used for decades.

 Prior to the 1950s, Atlantic hurricanes were identified simply by the year and the order in which they occurred.
 This system was imperfect, however, especially when meteorologists and the media had to keep tabs on multiple storms at the same time.
 So in 1953, the U.S. began using a list of female names ordered phonetically to better clarify which Hurricanes were coming when.
 Male names were assigned to storms in 1978, and in 1979 the co-ed database of names we now use to track Atlantic storms was officially adopted.